What is Valtoco?

 How should I use Valtoco?

 Use Valtoco nasal spray exactly as prescribed by your doctor.
 Follow all directions on your prescription label and read all medication guides or instruction sheets.
-Never use diazepam in larger amounts, or for longer than prescribed.
+Never use Valtoco in larger amounts, or for longer than prescribed.